uncenter/uncenter.dev/src/posts/learn-eleventy.md

 The old course domain — [learn-eleventy.pages.dev](https://learn-eleventy.pages.dev) — is still active and up to date, though this might change to redirect to the new domain soon.
 :::

-Thanks for reading all the way to this point!
-If you are an Eleventy user, or want to learn to become one, I hope this course can still be a valuable resource for you and the community at large. ❤️
+If you are an Eleventy user, or want to learn to become one, I hope this course can be a valuable resource for you! ❤️